-- Many of the computers that we use at the Zoo are old computers that have been recycled.
+- Many of the computers that we use at the Zoo are computers that have been recycled.
 We also participate annually in StRUT’s Computer Recycling Day.

 - We reuse many materials as enrichment items for our animals or project materials for camp programs and workshops.
 Such items include: newspapers, phone books, cardboard tubes and boxes, Christmas trees and plastic containers.

-- Our Zoo maps are reused and recycled.
+- Our Zoo maps are recycled.

-- Our mister systems, which help cool our animals and our guests, are connected to either thermostats or timers so that they are only in use when they are needed.
+- Our mister systems, which help cool our animals and guests, are connected to either thermostats or timers so that they are only in use when they are needed.

 - We’ve installed water saving nozzles on all of our hoses to help save water while cleaning.

-- Any water issues (such as broken sprinkler heads) are considered emergency and fixed immediately so that we can minimize water loss.
+- Any water issues (such as broken sprinkler heads) are considered an emergency and fixed immediately so that we can minimize water loss.